imyingchulo/gprs/README.md

 #### Result:

-This option generate output files in qc and snplists folders:
+This option generates two types of output in `qc` and `snplists` folders:

 - `*.QC.csv` (QC files )
 - `*.csv` (snplist)